materiaraiding/materiaraiding-old/top.md

 Players must dodge these together at South West and mitigate as **Alpha Omega** will begin to cast **Cosmo Dive** as players are dodging the exasquares.

 **Cosmo Dive** will target the furthest player away with a stack AOE, and the two closest players with tankbuster AOEs.
+So immediately after the final exaquare dodge the MT will move forward and to the left of Alpha Omega, and the OT will move forward and to the right.
+The rest of the party will stack on the 3 waymarker.

 After 2 auto-attacks **Alpha Omega** will cast **Unlimited Wave Cannon** (aka **Exaflares**).
 Each player will stack under the boss to bait puddles, and move to the side of the **first exaflare** that spawned.
 They will then rotate **into** the exaflare and along the edge of the boss's hitbox until **6 puddles** have been dropped.